okta/okta-sdk-dotnet/README.md

 ## API reference

-You can browse the [SDK reference documentation](https://developer.okta.com/okta-sdk-dotnet/latest/api/index.html) to understand what classes and methods are available, Or, read below to see how to accomplish common tasks.
+You can browse the [SDK reference documentation](https://developer.okta.com/okta-sdk-dotnet/latest/api/index.html) to understand what classes and methods are available.
+Or, read below to see how to accomplish common tasks.

 ## Installation